noma4i/vagrant-ansible-btsync/README.md

 ==============

 Ansible playbook and Vagrantfile to perform quick setup of VM with btsync onboard.
-Mostly usefull for BTSync API debugging.
+Mostly useful for BTSync API debugging.

 How to use
 ==============